A River Runs Through It (book): A River Runs Through It

 In 1992, Robert Redford directed a film of the same name starring Brad Pitt, Craig Sheffer, Tom Skerritt, Brenda Blethyn, and Emily Lloyd.
 It was nominated for three Academy Awards, with Philippe Rousselot winning for his cinematography.
 The film fueled a rise in the popularity of fly fishing for a number of years before the sport waned to previous levels.

 The Ranger, the Cook and a Hole in the Sky

 "USFS 1919: The Ranger, the Cook, and a Hole in the Sky" was adapted into a 1995 ABC television film titled The Ranger, the Cook and a Hole in the Sky, also known simply as Hole in the Sky.
 The film was directed by John Kent Harrison, with the adaptation written by Robert Wayne, and stars Sam Elliott, Jerry O'Connell, Ricky Jay, and Molly Parker.
 It was filmed in British Columbia, Canada.

-Others

-The following quote from the film version of A River Runs Through It, which is not present in the novella, is displayed at the base of the statue of Michael Jordan at Chicago's United Center:

-"At that moment I knew, surely and clearly, that I was witnessing perfection.
-He stood before us, suspended above the earth, free from all its laws like a work of art, and I knew, just as surely and clearly, that life is not a work of art, and that the moment could not last."